 Looking for More of an Introduction?

 The next section in this guide is Statistics.
-It helps explain the number of children and adolescents who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of children and adolescents who are diagnosed with childhood non-Hodgkin lymphoma and general survival rates.
+Use the menu to choose a different section to read in this guide.